-Brewers All-Star Josh Hader’s Past Catches Him Up
+Brewers All-Star Josh Hader’s Past Catches Up To Him

 Last night in DC, Brewers All-Star Josh Hader focused on pitching in his first All-Star Game.
 Twitter, however, blew up about a rash of tweets the young pitcher had put out in high school.

 Hader knew nothing about the incident until he returned to the dugout.
 He had been removed from the game in the 8th inning for Brad Hand.
 He had given up the then-game-winning home run to Mariners’ Final Vote winner Jean Segura.
 Hader pitched only ⅓ of an inning for Dave Roberts’ National League team before being taken out of the game.
 When he returned to the dugout after his disappointing outing, his phone was “blowing up”.
 That was how he found out about the news.

 What was the news?
 Somehow old tweets of Hader’s from high school had been found and released.
 These tweets were racist and homophobic, and some were misogynistic in nature.
 Brewers All-Star Josh Hader has since made his account private and they are no longer available.
 However, they were bad enough that his family reacted immediately.
 Several members of his family, sitting in the stands wearing his All-Star jersey, traded these jerseys for ones that did not have a name on the back.
 Perhaps it was out of embarrassment; perhaps they just didn’t want to be associated with Hader in the immediate aftermath.
 They had not yet had a chance to process what was going on.
 The backlash has certainly been strong.
 Dealing with that in the middle of a large crowd of people would have been very difficult.
 I can’t blame them for their choice.